Snowy Mountain

 info@experienceouradirondacks.com

-Snowy is one of the more demanding hikes in Hamilton County and is also one of the 100 highest highest peaks in the Adirondacks.
+Snowy is one of the more demanding hikes in Hamilton County, and is also part of Hamilton County’s Adirondack Fire Tower Hiking Challenge.
 Its steep trail and rugged terrain will make you earn every bit of this mountain's elevation.
 At 3,899 feet in elevation, Snowy Mountain is just shy of being an Adirondack High Peak.
 Though tough, it is a very popular destination.
+A successful hike of Snowy Mountain involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 In 1909, a fire observation station was established on Snowy Mountain.
 The steel structure standing today was built in 1917.